Jegan-Kunniya/Jegan-Kunniya/README.md

 ## 🚀 Professional Summary

 **Senior Software Architect at Philips** specializing in software and system design, scalable software solutions.
-Problem solver with a mindset to enable human potential to accelerate development with empathy and care.
+Problem solver with a mindset to accelerate development with empathy and care.
 Responsible for the architecture, microservices, and leveraging Generative AI to drive innovation and development efficiency across projects.

 **Key Focus Areas:**
-- 🏗️ Enterprise Software Architecture
+- 🏗️ Software Design, Development & Architecture
 - ☁️ Cloud adoption & Distributed Systems
 - 🔧 Software Engineering & DevSecOps
 - 🤖 AI-Driven Development Solutions